super-easy-forms/super-easy-forms/README.md

 ## Installation

-1. Create a a new directory for your super easy forms project.
+1. Open up your terminal and create a new directory `mkdir project-name` replace project-name with the desired name for your project.
-2. Install super easy forms with npm. `npm install super-easy-forms`
+2. Go into your project's directory `cd project-name` and **install super easy forms** `npm install super-easy-forms`
-3. Install the super easy forms CLI with npm. `npm install -g super-easy-forms-cli`
+3. **Install the super easy forms CLI globally** `npm install -g super-easy-forms-cli`
-4. **Run the build command** Run `$ sef build -r=your-aws-region -p=profile-name` from the root of the project. replace profile-name with the desired name of the IAM user and your-aws-region with the desired AWS region.
+4. **Run the build command** Run `$ sef build -r=your-aws-region -p=profile-name` from the root of your project's directory. replace profile-name with the desired name of the IAM user and your-aws-region with the desired AWS region code.
 5. Finish creating your IAM user in the AWS Console.
 If you had already created your IAM user you can ignore this step and close the browser window.
 6. **Update the local profile in your machine.** The local profiles are stored in `~/.aws/credentials` in mac/linux or in `C:\Users\USER_NAME\.aws\credentials` in windows. you can create/edit this file by runing `sudo nano ~/.aws/credentials`. add the profile keys in the format shown bellow.